Check If a String Contains Substring, Number & Letter in Bash

 This picture shows that the substring, numbers, letters, and special characters are extracted from the main string.

 The ‘expr’ command is used to search string contents such as substrings, numbers, etc. Though it is not usually used in modern bash script, it can be useful to handle simple text.
 The compatibility of this method is higher as it is available in almost all UNIX-like operating systems.
-Therefore, follow the steps below to know the whole process:
+Therefore, follow the script below to know the whole process of checking string content:

 #!/bin/bash